-Unispace were the biggest benefactors of all the companies awarded Covid related contracts.
+Unispace were one of the biggest benefactors of all the companies awarded Covid related contracts.
 Winning a total of eight contracts worth a total value of £684,480,090.
 Unispace are a global interior design business, with what appears to be no previous track record in supplying PPE.
 Unispace have a number of limited companies registered in the UK according to companies house.

 The contracts won by Unispace cover a range of PPE and vary in value.